Answering the questions below will help you determine if permission is needed for a particular use of copyrighted material.

-Some suggest the golden rule of copyright: “If you were the copyright owner of the material you are about to use, would you see the use as fair (not needing my permission) and not expect to be asked for permission?”
+Some suggest the golden rule of copyright: “If you were the copyright owner of the material you are about to use, would you see the use as fair (not needing your permission) and not expect to be asked for permission?”

 If you created the content and have retained copyright ownership, you can use it.
 The BYU Intellectual Property Policy provides more information regarding copyright ownership at BYU.